turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/wallet-avax-network.png)

 That is an NFT that has a Title, URL for the image, and a Description.
-Enter the required data, as well as the Quantity, which will determine how many copies of the collectible will be created.
+Enter the required data, and the Quantity, which will determine how many copies of the collectible will be created.
 As before, enter the data carefully - you won't be able to change anything once collectibles are minted.
 You will see a preview of the data where you can check how your collectible will look.

 If you would like to have something else besides a picture collectible, select **Custom**.